Percy Dovetonsils

-Percy Dovetonsils is a fictional character created and played by television comedian Ernie Kovacs.
+Percy Dovetonsils is a fictional character created and played by American television comedian Ernie Kovacs.
 It is probably the best remembered of Kovacs' many TV incarnations.

 Creation

 Kovacs created the character in 1950 for his program Three to Get Ready on WPTZ in Philadelphia (the station that is now KYW-TV).
 The prop glasses he used were discovered by his associate Andy McKay at a novelty store for ten cents; Kovacs drew lines on the eyeballs of the glasses to give Percy a "half-awake" appearance.
 Kovacs was said to be inspired by the TV poetry readings of Ted Malone.
 (Malone's program was called Between the Bookends); Percy's sign-off was, "I'll see you just outside the bookends."
 Others have attributed Percy's persona to Alexander Woollcott.

 Format

 Percy was always introduced with a sweeping flourish of harp music as a "poet laureate" who appeared onscreen as a bizarrely effeminate "artiste" with weirdly slicked hair (including two carefully placed spit-curls on his forehead) and extraordinarily thick eyeglasses that appeared to have eyes painted on the backsides of the lenses.
 He would appear seated in a chair wearing a zebra-patterned smoking jacket, and reading from an oversize book lying open in his lap.
 Percy would address the audience in a syrupy lisp and read his poems out of the book while sipping from a martini glass (which often had a daisy for a swizzle stick) and/or smoking through a long cigarette holder.

 The poems themselves were corny or silly, with titles like "Leslie the Mean Animal Trainer" and "Ode to a Housefly (Philosophical Ruminations on a Beastie in the Booze)."
 While clever, the real humor of the poems lay in the delivery, Percy's appearance and mannerisms, and his obvious self-satisfaction with his creations (as evidenced by a pursed-lip smile and a quiver of the head at the end of significant stanzas).

 Occasionally, Percy would display talents other than his poetry; he is seen playing Beethoven's Moonlight Sonata on a grand piano-even after the piano itself disappears from view, and as a "Master Detective" in the US Steel "Private Eye, Private Eye" special of March 8, 1961, seen on CBS.
 The television special was a series of skits spoofing the portrayal of private investigators on television and in films.
 In "The Good Old Days", Kovacs as Percy tries tracking down a killer for the victim's widow, played by Edie Adams.
 Percy also put in a guest appearance on The Perry Como Show in February, 1957.